What is a Pneumatic Actuator Ball Valve

 Pneumatic Actuator: This device converts pneumatic energy into mechanical motion, enabling the valve to open and close.
 Actuators can be single-acting or double-acting, depending on the application requirements.

-Seal: Seals are critical to preventing leakage and ensuring the valve operates efficiently.
+Seat Seal: Seals are critical to preventing leakage and ensuring the valve operates efficiently.

 The role of pneumatic actuators